If you want instructions, scroll down.

 D E R A N G E D G A M E I N S T R U C T I O N S

-The computer-generated number will have NO repeated digits and will NEVER contain a zero unless the choice is 10 digits.
+In this version of the game, the computer-generated number has NO repeated digits and NEVER contains a zero (unless your choice is 10 digits).

 123 132 213 231 312 321